uforia/timestamp/README.md

 # Generic Timestamp Converter for Windows

-Version 0.7 (c) Arnim Eijkhoudt, KPN-CERT
+Version 0.7 (c) Arnim Eijkhoudt, KPN-CERT, arnime < at > kpn-cert.nl

 Windows is a mess of timestamp conventions, and we were getting pretty annoyed with having to mess around with a plethora of tooling to convert them into something resembling a human-